hatif03/KhaoKhilao_Diversion2k23/README.md

 - Easy management for the changes in the menu and tracking orders
 - Booking a table (Upcoming Feature)
 - Eat now pay later (Upcoming Feature)
-- Use ML models to better understand and tranck your restaurant.
+- Use ML models to better understand and track your restaurant.
+(Upcoming Feature)